On July 22, 2020, Quebec’s immigration department introduced key changes to the Quebec Experience Program, often known by its French acronym, PEQ.

 Students also need work experience

 Students and graduates now need to have full-time work experience of 12 or 24 months before applying to the PEQ.
 Bachelor’s and Master’s Degree students and graduates need 12 months of experience at National Occupational Classification (NOC) level 0, A or B; this does not need to be related to the field of study.
 Students and graduates in other courses of study need 24 months of experience in NOC skill level 0, A or B; NOC level C may also be accepted, provided it is related to the field of study.
-Those who hold a valid post-graduation work permit before the entry into force of the new regulations may apply under the foreign worker stream if they meet the conditions (see above).

 Knowledge of French for spouses (coming later)